rusty1968/rot-reducer/docs/invariants.md

 `ComponentId` is an opaque `u8`.
 The core only carries and equality-compares it.
-All hardware mapping — which id corresponds to which physical device — belongs entirely to the board layer.
+All hardware mapping — which id corresponds to which physical device — belongs entirely to the platform layer.
 The core cannot distinguish components by anything other than identity equality.

 **Verified by**: test setup (both tests use only generic `C0`/`C1` with no